paxxion/country-load/README.md

 </div>
 ```

-A simple Tailwind-based dropdown example.
+A simple Tailwind-based dropdown example with common settings.
 Of course, you can just use it like so:

 ```
 {{ craft.countryLoad.dropdown }}